Skip to content

 Let's focus on our first project, the Backend API.
 This is an ASP.NET Core application.

-Our original Dockerfile looks like this:
+Our original Dockerfile files look like this:

 FROM mcr.microsoft.com/dotnet/aspnet:8.0 AS base